Lava-Pals/bl-unofficial-docs/content/guides/ultevents/advanced/Parenting Things to the Player Rig.md

 	- [`ParentToRig.prefab`](https://github.com/Lava-Pals/bl-unofficial-docs/blob/3829e73b2635509c1c67ea2116ae4d9dddf18be5/resources/prefabs/Parenting%20Things%20To%20The%20Player%20Rig/ParentToRig.prefab) - Prefab that parents things to the RigManager, as seen in this guide.
 	- [`ParentToFeet.prefab`](https://github.com/Lava-Pals/bl-unofficial-docs/blob/3829e73b2635509c1c67ea2116ae4d9dddf18be5/resources/prefabs/Parenting%20Things%20To%20The%20Player%20Rig/ParentToFeet.prefab) - Prefab that parents things to the Locoball.

-- [`[RigManager (Blank)].fbx`](https://github.com/Lava-Pals/bl-unofficial-docs/blob/main/resources/prefabs/%5BRigManager%20(Blank)%5D.fbx) - An fbx version that contains the hierarchy for the rig manager.
+- [`/RigManager(bonelab).fbx`](https://github.com/Lava-Pals/bl-unofficial-docs/blob/main/resources/prefabs/%5BRigManager%20(Blank)%5D.fbx) - An fbx version that contains the hierarchy for the rig manager.
 Contains no scripts, but still useful as reference.